hugominas/shoppingpromo/README.md

 ## How to test

 - Run "npm test" in the project folder
-- Run "npm run watch" in the project folder for countinus test upon file change
+- Run "npm run watch" in the project folder for continues test upon file change
 - Run "npm run lint" for lint test output

 ## TO CHECK